 Wix also has SEO tools for the advanced user, enabling them to optimize their sites as they wish.
 Such tools include a robots.txt editor, dynamic XML sitemaps and customizable canonical tags among others .

 Another important monitoring step to ensure that your site is optimized and thriving is utilizing web analytics tools.
-These tools can help you understand how successful your site is and how people are interacting with it so you can identify pain points and make informed decisions.
+These tools can help you understand how successful your site is and how people are interacting with it so you can identify pain points and make informed decisions to improve your website management longer term.

 Web analytics help you gather data like how many people visited your site, where they clicked, how many people purchased a specific product, what geographic regions of the world were most lucrative - to name a few.
 This data can help you curate your website content and products to match your audience.